 - Previous history of self harm or suicide in the wider family or peer group;

 - Delusional thoughts and behaviours;

 - Feeling overwhelmed and without any control of their situation.

-Any assessment of risks should be talked through with the child or young person and regularly updated as some risks may remain static whilst others may be more dynamic such as sudden changes in circumstances within the family or school setting.
+Any assessment of risks should be talked through with the child, young person and their parent / carer and regularly updated as some risks may remain static whilst others may be more dynamic such as sudden changes in circumstances within the family or school setting.